 Whenever you call to request service for your appliance, you need to know your complete model number and serial number.
-You can find this information on the model and serial number label/plate (see the diagram on page 5 for the location of the label).
+You can find this information on the model and serial number label/plate (see the diagram on the "Parts and Features" section for the location of the label).
 Also, record the other information shown in the next column.